thatlarrypearson/telemetry-obd/README.md

 Bluetooth OBD adapters must be *paired* and *trusted* before they can be used.
 The *pairing* and *trust* process is covered in [Pairing Bluetooth OBD Devices](./docs/README-BluetoothPairing.md).

-### Python 3.10 or Python 3.11
+### Python 3.11

-Validate that your Raspberry Pi has Python version 3.10 or 3.11 available:
+Validate that your Raspberry Pi has Python version 3.11 available:

 ```bash
 # Python 3 version